hardaker/alternate-iab-coi-policy/coi-policy.md

 ## Disclosure and Refusal Procedure

-Aside from general employment and relevant income disclosures required above, any other potential conflicts of interest shall be disclosed internally to the IAB.
+Aside from general employment and relevant income public disclosures required above, any member's other potential conflicts of interest shall be disclosed internally to the IAB.
 Covered Individuals may choose to recuse themselves from participation in discussions or decisions at their discretion.
-The IAB may also deliberate on the disclosed potential conflict to determine if the member should recuse themselves from the situation.
+The IAB may also deliberate on the disclosed potential conflict and may request that the member recuse themselves from discussions or decisions.

-Refusal is expected to be rare in occurrence, as the IAB is associated with a diverse set of topics.
-The IETF's nomcom that appoints IAB members is expected to provide the IAB with a diverse set of board members to balance the board's viewpoints with different priorities and opinions.
+Recusal is expected to be rare in occurrence, as the IAB participates in technical discussions about a diverse set of topics.
+The IETF's nomination committee (nomcom) that appoints IAB members is expected to provide the IAB with a diverse set of board members to balance the board's viewpoints with different priorities and opinions.

 ## Recusal Transparency